eosnetworkfoundation/product/transactions/read-only/parallel.md

 In `read window`, read-only transactions are executed in the read-only thread pool, while operations in `read operation queue` are executed in the main thread.
 Design details are:
 - At the start of `read-window`, all threads in the pool are signaled to start process read-only transactions.
 Each thread enters a loop of pulling one transaction a time from the front of the read-only transaction queue and executing it.
 New incoming read-only transactions are placed at the back of the queue.
 The queue is protected by mutex.
-- If less than 5% (hardcoded for now) of `read-only-read-window-time-ms` time remains in the `read window`, a thread will stop scheduling new transaction for execution and exit the execution loop.
+- If less than 5% (hardcoded for now) of `read-only-read-window-time-us` time remains in the `read window`, a thread will stop scheduling new transaction for execution and exit the execution loop.
 - At the end of the window, non-finished transactions are put to the front of the read-only transaction queue so that they can be executed the first in the next round.
 - Transactions exceeding `max-transaction-time` will be discarded and a proper response will be sent back.
 - Before a transaction is selected for execution, it is desirable to check if the HTTP connection is still up.
 If not, simply discard the transaction.
 A warning log or a stats should be generated so the node operator can adjust the configuration options or take any other actions like throttling read-only transactions.